tlensk/Self-targetCRISPR/Code/test_example/Readme.md

 * __1_Acetobacte_spinfo.txt__
 * __2_Acetobacte_spinfo.txt__

-_Naming convention for spinfo.txt files is the following (three parts separated by underscrore symbol):_ <br>
+_Naming convention for spinfo.txt files is the following (three parts separated by underscrore symbol):
-(a) the leading number represent the order of a given organism as it appers in export.txt;<br>
+(a) the leading number represent the order of a given organism as it appers in export.txt;
 (b) ten first letters from the strain name in export.txt;<br>
 (c) "spinfo.txt"._